Canon 77D vs Pentax 645Z

 Both the 77D and the 645Z are recent models that are part of the current product line-up.
 The 645Z replaced the earlier Pentax 645D, while the 77D followed on from the Canon T6s.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 Review summary: Canon 77D vs Pentax 645Z

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 77D and the Pentax 645Z?
-Below is a summary of the relative strengths of each of the two contestants.
+Which camera is better?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.